Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 • The child themselves if they are aged 17 (but inform the parent/guardian).

-The form must list all the places the photo or video might be used by the church.
+The form must list all the places the photo or video might be used by the church or diocese.

 Example consent form for adults